oleksandrkim/Analyze-film-industry-with-MongoDB-and-Python/README.md

-# Analyze cinema industry with MongoDB and Python
+# Analyze film industry with MongoDB and Python
 Small code that explains how to merge 3 datasets into one with MongoDb Compass and save it as a separate table in a database.
 Datasets are taken from Unesco, World Bank and  Numbeo.
 Files are available at the repository.<br>

 The idea is to analyze the film industry a little bit, compare the state of cinema industry across countries all over the world and analyze the correlation between variables.
 Hypotheses are:<br /><br />